Isn’t it fabulous how different we all are? Even though we all use similar tools to parent with, we all have different approaches.

 No matter how you babywear, you and baby are both enjoying SO many amazing benefits, like hands-free cuddles, bonding, warmth, communication, and more!
 So keep on babywearing, however you love to do it.

 P.S.
 Enjoyed this article?
-Please feel free to save or share it for future reference! :-)
+Please feel free to share or save it for future reference! :-)

 P.P.S.
 Whatever type of babywearing parent you are, we’ve got you covered with a fabulous range of baby carriers – all available with AfterPay. <3

 Being a copycat or blatantly stealing is never cool.
 There is a fine line between inspiration and stealing, so please be respectful, honest, and full of integrity when sharing this piece of writing or using its information.
 Many hours of work, planning, and editing goes into our pieces to ensure the highest quality first-hand information.
-Any of our work that is plagiarised will eventually be found and could constitute a copyright infringement and legal action.
+Any of our work that is plagiarised will likely be found and brought to attention.
 That being said, you are ALWAYS welcome to share our content, as long as you attribute and link back to the source. xxx

 Comments will be approved before showing up.